I'm Honey!

 When caring for your loved ones becomes your primary role in the relationship, it’s imperative that you make time to care for yourself.

-I recently spoke with Denise Lampron, the founder of an organization called The Art of Mindful Aging to ask about maintaining balance in life while caretaking a significant other.
-(Denise is helping her life partner as well as carrying the majority of responsibility for her father.)
+I recently spoke with Denise Lampron, the founder of an organization called The Art of Mindful Aging, to ask about maintaining balance in life while caretaking a significant other.
+(Denise is a psychiatric nurse, helping her life partner as well as carrying the majority of responsibility for her father.)
 She addressed the subject in several unique ways.

 Creating a Third “Entity”